 So what happens when humanity has to be re-booted by AI’s?
 Updated and now in a paperback edition from my favorite science fiction and fantasy author, here’s a wonderful offering wherein you’ll find elements of faith, knowledge, and redemption intertwined with an exciting plot that will keep you engrossed to the very last page.
+See “Who Will Deliver Me From This Body of Death?” for more on this book.

 Also, an audio and print version of the short story on which the novel is based is available free on the author’s website.
 “The Understudy” is read by the author and is about 17 minutes long.
-I promise you’ll enjoy it as much as I did!

 I’ve heard so many preach on Simon Peter’s denial of Christ in Mark 14:66-72, but none to my memory (see my post) have brought out as Rev. Thomas Myrick did the heart of Simon Peter.
 His great passionate love for Christ had been his undoing in the past, but not like this moment of “deconstruction” and fragmentation, which brought this great apostle face to face with his fear.
 “Fearful Followers, Faithful Jesus”